Why we work with co-operatives globally

 The Co-operative College works in nearly 20 countries in Africa and the Asia/Pacific region.
 We work with other co-operative colleges in Africa, with the International Labour Organisation, the United Nations agency responsible for co-operatives; the International Co-operative Alliance, the coordinating body of the global co-operative movement; and individual co-operatives.

-Central to our work is building the capacity of co-operatives and co-operative institutions, such as colleges.
+Central to our work is educating, training and capacity building co-operatives and co-operative institutions such as co-operative colleges internationally.

 In Africa, for example, we are working with co-operative colleges in eight countries to modernise their curriculum and teaching methods, and help them reorient themselves towards supporting co-operatives enterprise.